Rose Tattoo

-Rose Tattoo are an Australian rock and roll band, now led by Angry Anderson, which formed in Sydney in 1976.
+Rose Tattoo are an Australian rock band which formed in Sydney in 1976 and was led by frontman and sole constant member Angry Anderson from 1976 until his death in 2026.
 Their sound is hard rock mixed with blues rock influences, with songs including "Bad Boy for Love", "Rock 'n' Roll Outlaw", "Nice Boys", "We Can't Be Beaten" and "Scarred for Life".
 Their first four albums were produced by Harry Vanda and George Young who also worked with AC/DC.
 They disbanded in 1987, subsequently reforming briefly in 1993 to support Guns N' Roses on an Australian tour.
 They reassembled again from 1998 and have since released two more studio albums.

 According to Australian rock music historian Ian McFarlane, Rose Tattoo are "one of the most revered bands of all time.
 The Tatts played peerless, street-level heavy blues with the emphasis on slide guitar and strident lyric statements".
-Guns N' Roses, L.A.
-Guns, Keel, Nashville Pussy, Helen Schneider and Skrewdriver.
 On 16 August 2006, they were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame.

 History

 Early years (1976–1977)

 Rose Tattoo were formed in Sydney in 1976 with Leigh Johnston on rhythm guitar and Tony Lake on lead vocals; they were led by slide guitarist Peter Wells who had departed as bass guitarist of heavy metal band Buffalo.
 Drummer Michael Vandersluys completed the line-up.
 Ian Rilen from Band of Light joined on bass guitar.
 Their talent manager, Sebastian Chase, who had managed both Band of Light and Buffalo, recommended Rilen to Wells.
 Rilen had taught himself to play while in prison and gave Wells' band the street-cred he was looking for.
 Rhythm guitarist Mick Cocks soon replaced Johnston; Lake and Vandersluys were replaced by former Buster Brown members Angry Anderson and Dallas "Digger" Royall, respectively.
 Melbourne-based Buster Brown had played at the 1974 Sunbury Festival and had included future AC/DC drummer Phil Rudd.
 Rose Tattoo had an early performance on New Year's Eve at the local rock club Chequers.

 Chiefly inspired by the Rolling Stones, Faces and Billy Thorpe and his 1970s Aztecs, Rose Tattoo's hard-rocking sound quickly earned a following in the Sydney area.
 Members of AC/DC were fans and recommended them to their label, Albert Productions.
-The band's debut, single "Bad Boy for Love", was written by Rilen, who left to form punk rock group X (not the L.A. band) prior to its release in October 1977.
+The band's debut single, "Bad Boy for Love", was written by Rilen, who left to form punk rock group X (not the L.A. band) prior to its release in October 1977.
 "Bad Boy for Love" was produced by Vanda & Young (formerly of the Easybeats, AC/DC's producers) and peaked at No. 19 on the Australian Kent Music Report Singles Chart.
 Initially Cocks switched to bass guitar to cover Rilen's departure, then Chris Turner (ex-Buffalo) joined on bass guitar.
 The band toured nationally on the pub rock circuit competing with the Angels, Cold Chisel, Dragon and Kevin Borich Express.